 ALWAYS test brake operation immediately after driving through puddles or mud.
 Failure to test brake operation may result in the inability to stop in an emergency causing in severe personal injury and/or property damage.

-Release the treadle and use the heel of your right foot to press back on the rear of the treadle.
+Release the throttle pedal and use your right foot to press the brake pedal.
 The amount of force required to stop the vehicle will vary depending on the environment and load on the vehicle.